 His win brought golf to the masses in the US and also tied in with the countries dominance within the US Open.
 In fact, many people truly believe that had Ouimet not been able to seal the deal in the playoff on the Monday, it would have set American golf back decades, such was the importance of his win.

 McIlroy is one of the best golfers of the modern era.
-With 4 majors to his name at the age of just 28, he’s likely going to go down as one of the best of all-time.
+With 4 majors to his name by the age of just 25, he’s likely going to go down as one of the best of all-time.
 He sprung onto the scene in 2011 with his first major win at the US Open in Congressional.
 But, it wasn’t the fact that he was able to win the event, it was more the manner of the win.

 You see, McIlroy went on to shoot a record breaking 16 under par for a total score of 268.
 He ended up winning it by 8 shots in total, which is one of the biggest margins of victories ever seen as well.
 Basically, the then 22-year-old had blitzed hundreds of years’ worth of golfing records within just 4 rounds.